Punktum-dk/epp-service-specification/README.md

 so given changes implemented in the service are reflected in the specification.
 Do note that a service might be released to the sandbox environment prior to being released to production after a grace period.

 This document is not the authoritative source for business and policy rules and possible discrepancies between this an any authoritative sources are regarded as errors in this document.
-This document is aimed at the technical specification and is an interpretation of authoritative sources and can therefor be erroneous.
+This document is aimed at being the external technical specification and describes the implementation facing the users and is an interpretation of authoritative sources and can therefor be erroneous.

 The actively used XSD file is indicated in the [EPP service specification][DKHMEPPWIKI], the [EPP XSD file repository][DKHMXSD] might contain changes not actively used by the service.